 Surgery – There are different types of surgery for thyroid eye disease that can be used to treat cosmetic issues or vision problems.
 For example, strabismus surgery may be used for misaligned eyes.
 Orbital decompression surgery, which involves removing bone or fat around the eye (orbital fat), may be used to lessen eye-bulging.
-This surgery also can prevent vision loss that may be caused by pressure on the optic nerve.
+This surgery is usually used to prevent vision loss that may be caused by pressure on the optic nerve.

 See your eye doctor for an exam

 Regular eye exams are important for your eye health and because eye exams can reveal health problems like Graves’ eye disease.
 In some cases, your eye doctor may be the first health care provider to spot signs of Graves’ disease.

 If you’re due for a comprehensive eye exam, make sure to get one on the calendar soon.